Chapter 8

 Conditional Statements

 To deduce the knowledge generated by a conditional (if/else) statement, we must analyze both branches.
 This is because some executions will follow the if-branch and some will follow the else-branch.
-Recall that Logika does not have an if/else if statement.
+We will only consider programs with an if/else as opposed to an if/else if.
 However, you can simulate more than two branches by nesting another if/else inside the outer else.

 Motivation